TB-500 Research for Anti-Fibrosis

 Research Summary

 Thymosin beta-4 demonstrates anti-fibrotic effects across multiple organ systems in preclinical studies.
-Italian researchers showed reduced lung fibrosis in bleomycin-induced models (Conte et al., 2013).
-Chinese studies demonstrated cardiac anti-fibrosis through TGF-b1/Smad3 pathway blockade.
-Korean research on liver fibrosis showed attenuation of hepatic stellate cell activation, suggesting potential benefits for liver disease.
+Italian researchers showed reduced lung fibrosis in bleomycin-induced models (Conte et al., 2013), with a later study linking the effect to fewer IL-17-producing cells and lower IL-17 expression in the lung (Conte et al., 2014).
+Chinese research on liver fibrosis showed attenuation of hepatic stellate cell activation, with Tb4 downregulating the TGF-beta/Smad and PDGF/PDGFR pathways in a cholestatic liver fibrosis model (Chen et al., 2019).
 The mechanism appears to involve modulation of inflammatory and fibrotic signaling pathways.
 These anti-fibrotic effects remain preclinical.
 No human trials have specifically evaluated TB-500 or thymosin beta-4 for fibrotic conditions.

 Referenced Studies